-When a client withdraws a window, the window manager will then update or remove the WM_STATE property as described in the section called "WM_STATE Property".
+When a client withdraws a window, the window manager will then update or remove the WM_STATE property as described in WM_STATE Property.
 Clients that want to re-use a client window (e.g., by mapping it again or reparenting it elsewhere) after withdrawing it must wait for the withdrawal to be complete before proceeding.
 The preferred method for doing this is for clients to wait for the window manager to update or remove the WM_STATE property.2